Green Threads: Sustainability Across the Curriculum

 Are you interested in sustainability issues related to environmental, social, and economic stewardship?
 Are you thinking of adapting a course to incorporate such concerns or creating a new course to focus on issues of sustainability?
 If so, we invite you to participate in Green Threads: Sustainability across the Curriculum.
 This faculty development workshop, sponsored by UofL’s Sustainability Council, has been run annually since 2009.
 We begin recruiting a new group of participants each spring.

-Green Threads is a one-day workshop held at either the end of the spring or the beginning of the fall semester, with a follow-up reunion later in early December.
+Green Threads is a one-day workshop held just prior to the start of the fall semester, with a follow-up reunion later in early December.

 This workshop is open to part-time and non-tenure-track faculty, as well as GTA Academy participants!